5 Tips to Retire Debt-Free

 2. Develop a plan

 Figure out your goals and how long you have to reach them.
 A timeline will tell you if your goals are realistic.
 Otherwise, you may have to re-set those timelines by working longer to get where you need to be.
+(Visit Insured Retirement Institute for a calculator to help you figure that out.)

 • Pay down unsecured debt and save for retirement.
 My best advice is to do both at the same time!
 The more time you contribute to retirement plans, the longer they can grow to provide a steady source of income after retirement.
 Think of it this way – right now you live on your paychecks; when you retire, your retirement funds will replace those paychecks.
 Contributing to your 401k plan is especially important if your employer offers a match.
-Be sure to contribute the minimum needed to secure the company match… because it’s free money.
+Be sure to contribute the minimum needed to secure the company match…because it’s free money.

 • Paying down debts, especially those with high interest rates, is also crucial.
 Find a plan that works with your income to reduce the debt level as quickly as possible.
-This means being disciplined, and willing to defer spending until later when you can spend cash.
-But the trade-off will be worth it!
+This means being disciplined and willing to defer spending until later when you can spend cash.
+But the trade off will be worth it!

 3. Pay off your mortgage and car loans before retiring